Actively Recruiting

 • Major vascular access complications requiring hospital stay.

-• Inability to use the required technology.
+• Inability to engage with the technology.

 • Significant communication barriers.